St Gobhan: Gobban of Killamery

 The Killamery High Cross has become famous as part of the west Ossory group of High crosses.

 Gobban find mac Lugdach of Uí Ferba-Altraighe

-In the south west of Ireland, in the province of Munster, on the edge of the Atlantic ocean, lies the "Kingdom" of County Kerry (Irish: Ciarraí).
+In the southwest of Ireland, in the province of Munster, on the edge of the Atlantic Ocean, lies the "Kingdom" of County Kerry (Irish: Ciarraí).
 The kingdom of the Ciarraige tribe whose founder was Ciar, son of the legendary Fergus mac Róich of the Ulster Cycle in Irish mythology.
 A place where crumbling fortresses on jagged headlands still guard the memories of faded kingdoms.

-In the "Martyrology of Oengus the culdee", (9th-century register of saints and their feast days), it is stated…"Of Gobban, i.e. of cell Lamraide in Hui Cathrenn in the west of ossory, i.e. a thousand monks it had, as experts say. angelic wall, i.e. angels founded the wall of his church for him.
+In the "Martyrology of Oengus the culdee", (9th-century register of saints and their feast days), it is stated…"Of Gobban, i.e. of cell Lamraide in Hui Cathrenn in the west of Ossory, i.e. a thousand monks it had, as experts say. angelic wall, i.e. angels founded the wall of his church for him.
 Lane, an old tribe which was once in the south of Ireland, and of them was Gobban."